| MOLDAVIA – HIDDEN VISIONS

 Down a tunnel, outside the fortified walls was a cluster of wooden houses where Agapia’s community of five hundred nuns lived.
 Windows and porches were studded and garlanded with begonias and geraniums.
 Front gardens were stuffed with soaking wet blooms for the heavens had just opened and the deluge bounced off the shingle roofs and dripped off the porch eaves.
 The air smelt wet and woody.
 For all the hammering of the rain there was a delicate stillness.

+Six years ago travel through Romania – finding hotels, petrol stations and eating places was a lot more difficult.
+One night we could only find bread, onion and slanina (smoked pig fat).
+Mind you the onion and pig fat were delicious.
 Nowadays there is still nothing like a register of hotels, pensions or restaurants but they can be found on the road.
 There are plenty of food stops but hotels are best booked before you go.
 And best to book something in or near Suceava, the capital of Bucovina.

 Suceava was where Stephen the Great and Saint ruled.
 It was Stephen who had many of the greatest monasteries built in the 15th century.
 He was a religious, well, saintly man who thrashed the Turks and kept Islam at bay and Christianity pure.
+The Pope called Stephen the Great “The Athlete of Christ”.

 First you see the roofs.
 High and pointed like huge witches’ hats, they drape out wide-eaved over the walls, protecting those that are painted.
 Then close up the walls jump out at you, illuminated cartoon bibles with all the great biblical stories in vibrantly coloured pictures like some giant consecrated comic book.
 These walls were painted in the 16th century under Stephen’s successor.